 Singapore like a Local

 If you're invited to a Singaporean's home, be sure to take off your shoes before entering.
 When choosing an appropriate gift, keep in mind that white flowers are usually reserved for funerals and clocks also bear bad symbolic connotations.
-It's local custom to open gifts in private, not in front of the person who gave it to you.
-Singapore is a land of multiple ethnicities, cultures, cuisines and beliefs, so there's plenty to learn about the varied local ways of life!
 Most Singaporeans speak more than one language, but you will find Mandarin the most widely spoken.